andknam/KoEx/README.md

-# KoEx (Korean Explain)
+# KoEx

-AI-powered Korean language learning tool.
+*Korean Explainer* is an AI-powered tool for analyzing and learning Korean.

 ## Features